Skip to main content

 4 mentions Positive Neutral Negative

-The story is largely considered forgettable and underwhelming, with players expressing frustration over the tedious process of uncovering it through exploration.
-Many find the narrative lacking depth, describing the experience as a chore rather than an engaging journey.
+The story is largely considered forgettable and underwhelming, with players expressing frustration over the tedious exploration required to uncover it.
+Many feel that the narrative fails to engage, making the journey feel like a chore rather than an enjoyable experience.

 • “The only real goal is to uncover the story by visiting the unique buildings that are scattered around the map.”